francispotter/busy-mirror/README.md

 - `1 day` or `1d` Tomorrow (the default) - can also write `tomorrow`
 - `2 days` or `2d` The day after tomorrow
 - `2018-10-28` A specific date in `YYYY-MM-DD` format
-- `10-28` A specific date in `MM-DD` format; assumes the next version of that date
-- `10/28` Alternative to the above
-- `tue` The next of this day of the week; could be long or short form, caps insensitive
-- `the 28th` Arbitrary day of the month; the word `the` is required but the letters after the number are arbitrary - just requires some letters
-- `4 fridays` Not the coming Friday, but the 4th friday after today

 Example: